Ishmaelites

-According to the Book of Genesis in the Hebrew Bible, Ishmael had one daughter and twelve sons, the "twelve princes" mentioned in Genesis 17:20.
+According to the Book of Genesis in the Bible, Ishmael had one daughter and twelve sons, the "twelve princes" mentioned in Genesis 17:20.
 In Islamic tradition, this gave rise to the "Twelve Tribes of Ishmael", Arab tribes from which the early Muslims were descended.
-In Jewish tradition, the Twelve Tribes of Israel were descended from Abraham's other son, Isaac, via Isaac's son Jacob.
+In Jewish tradition, the Twelve Tribes of Israel were descended from Abraham and his wife Sarah's son, Isaac, via Isaac's son Jacob.
 These traditions are accepted by both Islam and Judaism.

-Genesis and 1 Chronicles describe the Qedarites as a tribe descended from the second son of Ishmael, Qedar.
+Genesis and 1 Chronicles describe the Qedarites as a tribe descended from the second son of Ishmael, Kedar.
 Some Abrahamic scholars described the historic tribe of Nabataeans as descendants of Nebaioth based on the similarity of sounds, but others reject this connection.
-Different Islamic groups assign the ancestry of the Islamic prophet Muhammad either to Qedar or Nebaioth.
+Different Islamic groups assign the ancestry of the Islamic prophet Muhammad either to Kedar, or to Nebaioth.

-Assyrian and Babylonian Inscriptions refer to the Ishmaelites as "Sumu'ilu", a tribal confederation that would take control of the incense trade route during the dominance of the Assyrian Empire to the north.
+Assyrian and Babylonian inscriptions refer to the Ishmaelites as Sumu'ilu, a tribal confederation that would take control of the incense trade route during the dominance of the Neo-Assyrian Empire to the north.
+Christian Frevel holds that while there certainly existed a tribe of Sumu'il in the eighth century BCE, it is possible that the biblical tradition describing the existence of Ishmaelites in the Middle Bronze Age is unhistorical and emerged no earlier than the eighth or seventh centuries.

-Jewish narrative

 Hebrew Bible

 According to the Book of Genesis, Abraham's first wife was named Sarah and her Egyptian slave was named Hagar.
 However, Sarah could not conceive.
 In chapter 16, Sarah (then Sarai) gave her slave Hagar in marriage to Abraham, in order that Abraham might have an heir.

 Hagar conceived Ishmael from Abraham, and the Ishmaelites descend from him.
 After Abraham pleaded with God for Ishmael to live under his blessing, chapter 17 states:

 Chapter 25 lists his sons as:

 According to the documentary hypothesis, Genesis 25 would have been added during the Persian Period by the Priestly source, who attributed the known Ishmaelite (Shumu'ilu) Tribes as the names of the sons of Ishmael.
 However, the name and narrative of Ishmael found in other parts of Genesis would antedate this by centuries.
 The Hebrew Bible already contained the story of Ishmael, and it would later come across Ishmaelite Tribes, and they would invent names for Ishmael's sons, named after the various tribes in the Ishmaelite Confederacy.

+Comparing aspects of the descendants of Ishmael and Israel (Jacob):